HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ![squished](https://i.imgur.com/DcsmPGP.gif)

-But the results of the transformation is actually different, the vector:
+But the results of the transformation are actually different, the vector:

 $$
 \begin{bmatrix}